 You must decide the action that determines a lead shift from interest to intent, in order to properly score them in the sales funnel.
 This action clearly shows that a lead has moved from the research phase, which includes actions like reading a blog post or watching a webinar, to the next part of the sales funnel, where actions include signing up for a free trial, completing a specific form, or asking for a price quote.

 The customer information can be sent directly to a sales representative when the customer does something to trigger the particular action.
-This can be done quite easily when your marketing and sales teams use integrated platforms that have a lead scoring module.
+This can be done quite easily when your b2b lead generation services, marketing, and sales teams use integrated platforms that have a lead scoring module.
 Instead of manually combing downloaded reports or contact forms for contact information, this automation makes it much easier for a sales representative to know exactly who to reach out to on any given day.

 An effective lead scoring module makes it much easier for the sales team to determine their top prospects; however, those prospects wouldn’t be coming in if it wasn’t for the advertising and marketing teams doing their part to fill the sales funnel with potential prospects.
 This is why it’s very critical for marketing and sales teams to work together to determine the following: